ioncodes/idacode/README.md

 breakpoint(name==".text", f"found {name} at {segment}")
 ```

 Please also note that a `breakpoint()` call should never occur at the end of a file, it must always be before any other line of code as it breaks on the _next_ instruction in your code.
+It is also important that attaching a debugger will create a new debugger instance.
+In most cases this is not what you want.
+If you disconnect from the debugger use VS Code's remote debugger to connect back.

 ## Demo
 ![demo](idacode/images/preview.gif)